Adnuntius/documentation/adnuntius-advertising/conversions/conversion.md

 - The creative includes a click URL to the advertiser's domain
 - The conversion is recorded from the advertiser's domain

-In this scenario, Adnuntius will atrribute the conversion to the *most recently* delivered impression that directed the user to the advertiser's domain.
+In this scenario, Adnuntius will attribute the conversion to the *most recently* delivered impression that directed the user to the advertiser's domain.
 The user does not need to have actually clicked on the advertisement.

 Alternatively, the request can *explicitly include the line-item* that should receive the conversion.